m68k-fr/magento2-varnish-redis-ssl-docker-compose/README.md

 cp .env.dist .env
 ```

-Edit the user/group settings and the Magento Keys couple in the .env file.
+* Edit the user/group settings and the Magento Keys couple in the .env file.

+* Run the installer :
 ```
 ./docker_init.sh
 ./docker_install_magento.sh